badeok0716/GEMQ/README.md

 > [!NOTE]
 >
 > This project currently uses **gurobipy** as the integer linear programming (ILP) solver for bit allocation.
-A Gurobi license may be required for certain MoE models, especially those with a large number of experts.
+A Gurobi license may be required for certain MoE models with a large number of experts, such as the DeepSeek and Qwen series.

 ## Usage

-Demo scripts for Mixtral-8×7B and DeepSeek-V2-Lite are provided in `scripts`.
+> All scripts for Mixtral-8×7B and DeepSeek-V2-Lite are provided in `scripts`.

 ### 1. Bit Allocation

+> [!NOTE]
+>
-We provide pre-generated bit allocation configs under `configs`, which can be used directly for quantization.
+> We provide pre-generated bit allocation configs under `configs`, which can be used directly for quantization.
 You may skip this section if you do not want to regenerate them.

 To generate the configs from scratch, follow the steps below.

 1. Download the first shard of the C4 training dataset (c4-train.00000-of-01024.json) from [allenai/c4](https://huggingface.co/datasets/allenai/c4/blob/main/en/c4-train.00000-of-01024.json.gz) and save it under `./data`.